krahets/hello-algo/en/docs/chapter_heap/heap.md

     max_heap, flag = [], -1

     # Python's heapq module implements a min heap by default
-    # By negating the elements before pushing them to the heap, we invert the order and thus implement a max heap
+    # Consider negating elements before pushing them to the heap, which inverts the size relationship and thus implements a max heap
-    # In this example, flag = 1 corresponds to a min heap, while flag = -1 corresponds to a max heap
+    # In this example, flag = 1 corresponds to a min heap, flag = -1 corresponds to a max heap

     # Push elements into the heap
     heapq.heappush(max_heap, flag * 1)